drbulu/drbulu.github.io/_posts/2016-12-04-mysql-intro-part3-basic-admin.md

 #### 2) login as root (admin) mysql user:

-<b style="color:red;">Note:</b> If you **```sudo```** the following command... it could result in vivid world of pain!
+<b style="color:red;">Note:</b> If you **```sudo```** the following command... it could result in a vivid world of pain!
 [This](http://stackoverflow.com/questions/28068155/) is the issue I had, but there seems to be potential fixes discussed [here](http://stackoverflow.com/questions/37239970/) and [here](https://serverpilot.io/community/articles/how-to-access-mysql-with-the-mysql-root-user.html).
 These solutions might be suitable for a personal setting, but for production scenarios check out the instruction [here](http://dev.mysql.com/doc/refman/5.7/en/mysql-secure-installation.html) (and [here](https://www.digitalocean.com/community/tutorials/how-to-install-linux-nginx-mysql-php-lemp-stack-in-ubuntu-16-04#step-2-install-mysql-to-manage-site-data)).

 {% highlight shell %}
 shell> mysql -u root -p